Hello, I’m Siusan Moffat.

 I’m a hard worker who wants to see indexes reflect the books they are attached to, and provide multiple roads into a text so all readers will be able to find the information they need.

 Along with film archiving school, I’m a graduate of the Ryerson University Film Studies program, I have a certificate in chocolate making, and I have a diploma in technical communications.
-Yes, I’m interested in lots of different things – popular culture, sociology, technology, music, activism, film, history, politics, architecture, art, gardening, eLearning, food, trains, DIY, punk, and much more!
+Yes, I’m interested in lots of different things – popular culture, social justice, sociology, technology, music, activism, film, history, politics, architecture, art, gardening, eLearning, food, trains, DIY, punk, and much more!